 The Centennial Center, its facilities, and research support programs continue to be made possible in part through the generous donations of APSA members.

-All prospective applicants are strongly encouraged to read all of the information below and contact the Centennial Center team with any questions prior to submitting their application for support.
+All prospective applicants should review all of the information below and contact the Centennial Center team with any questions prior to submitting their application for support.

 The Center offers a wide selection of funds, each supporting a different, specific research purpose.

 Each fund has a different limits on the maximum size of a research grant they can support.
 If you have questions about the level of funding that a Centennial research fund can provide, please contact our team before applying.

 - Second Century Fund: Supports general professional opportunity grants, including research and teaching affiliated with the Centennial Center.

 - Edward Artinian Fund for Publishing: The Artinian Fund supports programs that encourage and assist early career scholars in publishing their research.
 Applications for this fund should follow the collaborative publication concept specified in the Call for Applications.